EmanuelBender/GoogleSheet_Inventory_System/README.md

 Installation:
 Copy the template Inventory System Sheet into your Google Drive.
 Enter items into your inventory sheet.
-Enter profiles on the build profiles sheet.
+Enter profiles on the PROFILES sheet.
-Create and add to your Invoices Folder
+Create Invoice folder and add invoices into it.

 Start inventoring!